jeffhodnett/WebPredator/README.md

 # WebPredator

+* Dutch: [looks up in awareness] He's using the trees. *

 ![WebPredator](https://raw.github.com/jeffhodnett/WebPredator/master/predator.png)

 ## About

 Color match your view's background with your webview to avoid those scrolling color nightmares.
-I was tired of having some UIWebViews showing webpages and having to manually match colors for the sites to change background color resulting in a harsh color change when scrolling.
+I was tired of having UIWebViews showing webpages and having to manually match background colors, along with sites frequently changing background color resulting in a harsh color change when scrolling.

 ## Usage